 Japan was the first country to offer payments through Zengin.
 Created in 1973, Zengin, is a system that transmits domestic credit transfers, which allows connecting banks online and releasing funds after transactions.
 Zengin covers almost all private banks in Japan.

-In the year 2008, the UK introduced Faster Payment Services.
-Two years later, it was China and India's turn to launch their own systems.
-India ranked as a global leader when it comes to fast payment.
-The Unified Payments Interface (UPI) accounted for 1.2 billion transactions in November 2019 alone.
-This helped to move the Gross Domestic Product (GDP) from India on 19%.
-With the implementation of the UPI, it was possible to democratize more payments in the country in order to facilitate transfer processes and reduce the number of people who gave up using traditional banks to carry out financial operations – called unbanked.
+In 2008, the United Kingdom introduced Faster Payment Services.
+Two years later, it was the turn of China and India to launch their own systems.
+India was classified as a global leader in terms of fast payments.
+The Unified Payments Interface (UPI) recorded 1.2 billion transactions just in November 2019.
+This helped to mobilize the Gross Domestic Product (GDP) of India in 19%.
+With the implementation of UPI, it was possible to democratize more payments in the country, facilitating transfer processes and reducing the number of those who gave up using traditional banks to carry out financial operations - referred to as unbanked.

 Despite Japan being a pioneer in the world of transaction agility, Zengin does not have much penetration in the country's market.
 According to the Instituto Propague website, only 3% of transactions in the country in 2021 are of this type of tool.
 However, with regard to the number of transactions, participation is more present.
 In 2021, 89.6% of payments were made in real time.
 The trend is that by 2026 the value will reach 90.8%, according to the ACI.